Frank Wallen

 Now that we have introduced the Autoloader (March Issue) and style guide PSRs (March and April), we’re going to look at PSR-3, the Logger Interface.
 We’ll continue along the path of recommendations for code structure and see recommendations for expectations and behaviors. by Frank Wallen

-Published in One Final Slice, May 2022
+Published in One Last Slice, May 2022

 PSR Pickup: PSR 12 Extended Coding Style Standard